tracy-o/learning-day/README.md

 Get Elixir 1.8 on your Mac.

-You can [install the asdf package manager](https://asdf-vm.com/#/core-manage-asdf), and then install and set your elixir version:
+You can [install the asdf package manager](https://asdf-vm.com/#/core-manage-asdf) - the easiest way is by using [Homebrew](https://brew.sh/).

+Then install Erlang and Elixir and set your global versions:

 ```
+asdf plugin-add erlang
+asdf plugin-add elixir

+asdf install erlang 22.0.7
 asdf install elixir 1.8.2

+asdf global erlang 22.0.7
 asdf global elixir 1.8.2
 ```